Rhetoric (Aristotle): Chapters 13–19: parts of speech

-Scholars are turning to Book III once again to develop theories about Greek style and its contemporary relevance.
+Scholars turn to Book III to develop theories about Greek style and its contemporary relevance.

+Reception

+Martin Heidegger praises the work in Being and Time as "the first systematic hermeneutic of the everydayness of Being with one another".

 Importance of deliberative rhetoric

 Amélie Oksenberg Rorty discusses the structure and characteristics of deliberative rhetoric in her research.
 She cites Aristotle to persuade her audience of the characteristics of deliberative rhetoric's influential nature.
 "Aristotle marks as central to deliberative rhetoric: considerations of prudence and justice, the projected political and psychological consequences of the decision and the likelihood of encouraging—or entrenching—similar rebellious attitudes amongst allies."
-The outstanding characteristic of deliberative rhetoric is practicality.
-Rorty argues, "the deliberative rhetorician who wishes to retain his reputation as trustworthy must pay attention to what is, in fact, actually likely to happen."
+The outstanding characteristic of deliberative rhetoric is practicality, Rorty argues: "the deliberative rhetorician who wishes to retain his reputation as trustworthy must pay attention to what is, in fact, actually likely to happen."
 Additionally, Aristotle focuses on deliberative rhetoric so heavily because "it most clearly reveals the primary importance of truth as it functions within the craft of rhetoric itself."
 A path to action is determined through deliberative rhetoric, since an individual following practical means is likely to foresee likely events and act accordingly.

 In interpreting Aristotle's work on use of rhetoric, Bernard Yack discusses the vast need for public discourse and public reasoning.
-He states: "We deliberate together in political communities by making and listening to each other's attempts to persuade us that some future action will best serve the end that citizens share with each other ...
+He states: "We deliberate together in political communities by making and listening to each other's attempts to persuade us that some future action will best serve the end that citizens share with each other...
 It is this shared goal that distinguishes deliberative rhetoric, and therefore public reasoning, from the other forms of rhetoric and political judgment that Aristotle examines."
 Shared goals are of utmost importance when deliberating on an issue that affects the common good.
 Without such a version of deliberative rhetoric, arguments would unfairly favor the interests of power and neglect the rights of the common people.